+Tidjume Thiom

+Tidjane Thiam Group Chief Executive
-1 The comparative results referenced above and elsewhere in this document have been prepared using constant exchange rates basis except where otherwise stated.
-Comparative results on an actual exchange rate basis are also shown in financial tables in the Chief Financial Officer's report on our half year 2014 financial performance.

-2 'Sweet spot' markets include Indonesia, Singapore, Hong Kong, Malaysia, Philippines, Vietnam and Thailand.

-3 Including Prudential Capital.

-4 The 2014 EEV results of the Group are presented on a post-tax basis and, accordingly, the half year and full year 2013 results are shown on a comparable basis.
-5 Before allowing for interim dividend.

-6 Underlying free surplus generated comprises underlying free surplus generated from long-term business (net of investment in new business) and that generated from asset management operations.
-The 2012 comparative is based on the retrospective application of new and amended accounting standards and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan.

-7 Asia 2012 IFRS operating profit of £924 million, is based on the retrospective application of new and amended accounting standards as at 31 December 2013, and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan.

-8 Excluding performance fees, carried interest and share of profits from associate entity, PPM South Africa.
+- 1 The comparative results referenced above and elsewhere in this document have been prepared using constant exchange rates basis except where otherwise stated.
+Comparative results on an actual exchange rate basis are also shown in financial tables in the Chief Financial Officer's report on our 2014 first half financial performance. - 2 'Sweet spot' markets include Indonesia, Singapore, Hong Kong, Malaysia, the Philippines, Vietnam and Thailand. - Including Prudential Capital. - 4 The 2014 EEV results of the Group are presented on a post-tax basis and, accordingly, the half year and full year 2013 results are shown on a comparable basis. - Before allowing for interim dividend. - 6 Underlying free surplus generated comprises underlying free surplus generated from long-term business (net of investment in new business) and that generated from asset management operations.
+The 2012 comparative is based on the retrospective application of new and amended accounting standards and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan. - 7 Asia 2012 IFRS operating profit of £924 million, is based on the retrospective application of new and amended accounting standards as at 31 December 2013, and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan. - 8 Excluding performance fees, carried interest and share of profits from associate entity, PPM South Africa.

+11.19p

+Business performance

+- 14 Chief Financial Officer's report on our 2014 first half - financial performance Group Chief Risk Officer's summary of the risks facing our business and our capital strength